Partners, providers, and progress

-Celebrating wins, laying out challenges in the race for child care solutions
+Celebrating wins, spelling out challenges for child care

-Shawntel Gruba is well-versed in the joys and difficulties of child care in northeast Minnesota.
+Shawntel Gruba is well-versed in the joys and difficulties of child care in northeastern Minnesota.

-The native northeast Minnnesotan had two decades of experience in early childhood education before opening Iron Range Tykes Learning Center seven years ago.
+The northern Minnesota native had two decades of experience in early childhood education before opening Iron Range Tykes Learning Center seven years ago.
 She knows her chosen profession is vitally important to a rural region where child care is tough to find.
-Yet, she says, this is an industry on the edge.
-Her Mountain Iron, MN, center has space for 90 children … and a perpetual two-year waiting list.
+Yet, she says, this is an industry on the edge of collapse.
+Her Mountain Iron, MN, center has space for 100 children … and a perpetual two-year waiting list.
 This is the reality in most rural communities statewide.
-There is no two ways about it: access to affordable, quality child care is in crisis.
+There are no two ways about it: access to affordable, quality child care is in crisis.

 “The need is huge, my team is so dedicated, and families we serve are grateful to have quality care,” said Gruba.
 “It’s just really hard to make the math work.
 This is a highly regulated industry.
 We can’t cut corners to keep the lights on.
 Rising operating costs get passed on to families.”